 Volume- Vendors who aggregate data, offer more volume than other types of vendors because they’re constantly adding new information.

 Breadth- In the same respect, compilers will often have a lot of information regarding one individual or company, because they source from so many different places.

 Inaccuracy- The biggest benefit of buying data from an aggregator is also this biggest drawback.
 Having tons of data is great, but often aggregators have more duplicate or conflicting records as a result of using multiple sources.

 Standardization- Information obtained from multiple data owners (each fielding, tagging and displaying information differently) is not standardized, making it difficult, if not impossible, to successfully import data into your CRM system.

 Limitations- Aggregators are often severely restricted in what they’re allowed to sell.
 For example, although a particular piece of information may be included in the data set you receive, such as company size, the compiler may not have the rights to provide that data as an individual select.
 Data owners and resellers — from whom aggregators get their data — protect their own list business by limiting the ways in which other vendors are able to slice and dice their data.

 Cost- Like brokers and resellers, aggregators often pay for some (or all) of the data they provide.
 That means they may have minimum purchase requirements, and are generally less flexible in their ability to negotiate pricing.

 Data is the key to B2B sales and marketing success.
 But, when data isn’t good, your investment becomes a costly mistake.
-When shopping for a data vendor, be sure to ask questions until you fully understand how each vendor gets their data and how they verify its accuracy.
+Before making a purchase, understand how each vendor gets their data and how they verify its accuracy.